websharpstudios/cloudfront/README.md

-# Push button E-Commerce for .NET Core and TypeScript
+# CloudFront E-Commerce for .NET Core

 Cloud Fr0nt is a zero code e-commerce template engine streamline and accelerate the development of data-centric e-commerce applications with a service-based architecture.
 Whether you're building ASP.NET Core or TypeScript applications, Cloud Front aims to simplify the development process and reduce maintenance costs by eliminating boilerplate code and adhering to best software design practices.

 ## Documentation and Tutorials

 For comprehensive documentation and step-by-step tutorials, please refer to the Cloud Front Developer Guide available at [fronts.cloud/docs](https://fronts.cloud/docs).
 This valuable resource will guide you through the platform's features, functionalities, and recommended practices.
 Stay up to date with the latest features and releases by following our blog at [fronts.cloud/blog](https://fronts.cloud/blog).

+## Demos

+You can run the [yarp reverse proxy](https://github.com/microsoft/reverse-proxy) and test each of the six docker files individually, or check out the live demos on Cloudfront
+  1. CloudFront for Nop Commerce
+  2. CloudFront for Virto Commerce
+  3. CloudFront for SmartStore
+  4. CloudFront for Grand2
+  5. CloudFront for Composite
+  6. CloudFront for Umbraco

 ## Premium Support